PublioElio/School-42-Born2beroot/README.md

 ```
 __Change the hostname__

-After modifying the hostname is necessary to reboot the machine to see the changes.
+After modify the hostname is necessary to reboot the machine to see the changes.

 ```
 $ sudo nano /etc/hostname